The Salvator Mundi

 Replicas similar to the original were made even during Leonardo’s time.
 This trend continues today, with replicas created for various purposes, from study to decoration.

 Some replicas are made with such attention to detail that they require careful examination by experts to distinguish them from the original.
-In particular, the Mona Lisa Hekking is a well-known replica highlighting the challenges in identifying authentic works.
+The Mona Lisa Hekking is a well-known replica highlighting the challenges in identifying authentic works.

 The Impact of Replicas on Public Perception